 Discussion Oriented Ontology

-Here are some buzz words for you: speculative realism, object oriented ontology, new materialism, new aesthetics, correlationalism, continental philosophy.
+Here are some buzzwords for you: speculative realism, object-oriented ontology, new materialism, new aesthetics, correlationalism, and continental philosophy.
 A Venn diagram of where these fields overlap would look more like a Rorschach test than anything else.
 Below is an on-going collection of conversations concerning OOO, its variants, detractors, and outright deniers.

 OOO U (as in university) is a collection of podcasts, videos, and conference papers on object-oriented ontology.
 Think of it like a semester in the life of an object-oriented grad student, minus the assignments.

 During his spring 2012 term, Timothy Morton live-streamed and podcasted his grad course on object-oriented philosophy.
 Below are the eight classes that cover a wide-range of topics in, on, and around OOO.
 From armchair philosophers to dissertation drafters, the pacing and accessibility of the material, as imparted by Morton and his students, is ideal for any interested party.

 A collection of conference papers presented on OOO.
 Unless otherwise stated, all recordings were made and uploaded by Timothy Morton.